 Installing and configuring the YUI Compressor

 Download and install Node.js.
-The framework is required for two reasons:
+The runtime environment is required for two reasons:

 - The CSS minifier is started through Node.js.

-- NPM, which is a part of the framework, is also the easiest way to download the CSS minifier.
+- NPM, which is a part of the runtime environment, is also the easiest way to download the CSS minifier.

 - Make sure the Node.js plugin is enabled.
 The plugin is bundled with WebStorm and activated by default.
 If the plugin is not activated, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.